Reverse-Engineering Information Presentations: Recovering Hierarchical Grouping from Layouts of Visual Elements: Background and Related Work

 \subsection{Grouping of Visual Information}

-Though layouts might vary specific to different document types, such as presentation slides, web pages, advertising posters, the grouping of information is general to organize the content of information presentations.
+Although layouts might be vary specific to different document types, such as presentation slides, web pages, and advertising posters, the grouping of information is general to organize the content of information presentations.
 A proper grouping can improve the readability and highlight relatedness between the information~\cite{jansen1998graphical}.
-In practice, the \textit{Proximity} guideline proposed by \cite{williams2015non} states ``Group related items together".
+In practice, the \textit{proximity} guideline proposed by \cite{williams2015non} states ``Group related items together".
 Designers can move visual elements spatially close to make them a cohesive group rather than unrelated items.
 In other words, spatial closeness usually implies a high relatedness between the elements.
 In addition, the Gestalt principle states that human beings generally organize information using a top-down approach~\cite{wickens2015engineering, jansen1998graphical}.
-This principle suggests a designer should organize visual information in a clear hierarchical grouping structure.
+This principle suggests that a designer should organize visual information in a clear hierarchical grouping structure.

 Automatic grouping methods are extensively utilized in image processing.
-Ren \etal~\cite{ren2003learning} used the features derived from the classical Gestalt cues to group pixels into regions.
-Wattenberg \etal~\cite{wattenberg2003model} utilizes machine vision techniques for analyzing an image at multiple resolutions to describe the hierarchical segmentation of an image.
-Several bottom-up approaches were proposed for hierarchical grouping pixels in image or video~\cite{arbelaez2014multiscale, pont2016multiscale, xu2016actor}.
-Recently, advanced deep learning methods also propose a range of end-to-end solutions for pixel-level grouping~\cite{gadde2016superpixel, jampani2018superpixel, li2020deep}.
-However, these grouping techniques in image processing are all based on pixels.
+Ren et al.~\cite{ren2003learning} used the features derived from the classical Gestalt cues to group pixels into regions.
+Wattenberg et al.~\cite{wattenberg2003model} utilized machine vision techniques for analyzing an image at multiple resolutions to describe the hierarchical segmentation of an image.
+Several bottom-up approaches were proposed for hierarchical grouping pixels in images or videos~\cite{arbelaez2014multiscale, pont2016multiscale, xu2016actor}.
+Recently, advanced deep learning methods have also been proposed to provide a range of end-to-end solutions for pixel-level grouping~\cite{gadde2016superpixel, jampani2018superpixel, li2020deep}.
+Nevertheless, these grouping techniques in image processing are all based on pixels.
 In contrast, grouping in information presentation focuses on the visual elements in a 2D view, which have more diverse spatial features.